chinamike65/hugo-tuolesi/content/book5/book5en.md

 For example, if you become attached to a cup, and the cup is broken, you will get angry.

-Clinging to a flower will also cause all kinds of troubles, fearing that it will wither due to lack of water, and worry if you water too much; if someone damages the flower, you will also get angry, and you will also get angry when you see more flowers. greedy.
+Clinging to a flower will also cause all kinds of afflictions, fearing that it will wither due to lack of water, and worry if you water too much; if someone damages the flower, you will also get angry, and you will also get angry when you see more flowers. greedy.

 These are all because of attachment to all things, and without attachment, there will be no greed.